-What to do in case of "needle-stick" injury
+11. What to do in case of "needle-stick" injury

-- Report any needle-stick or similar injury involving blood or body fluids to the principal investigator or designated person in charge as soon as practicable. - Do not assume that a colleague's blood is safe, or that past Hepatitis B vaccination guarantees immunity. - Contact Student Health, or after-hours accident and emergency care provider, and seek medical assistance/advice.
+- Immediate first aid for any pierce or puncture to skin with a used needle is to encourage the wound to bleed while washing the wound with soap and water gently.
+If soap and water are unavailable, use alcohol-based hand rubs or solutions. - Report any needle-stick or similar injury involving blood or body fluids to the principal investigator or designated person in charge as soon as practicable. - Do not assume that a colleague's blood is safe, or that past Hepatitis B vaccination guarantees immunity. - Contact Student Health, or after-hours accident and emergency care provider, and seek medical assistance/advice.
 If a clinically qualified infectious disease expert is available at Grafton they may be consulted before seeking external advice. - University Health and Counselling or the after-hours accident and emergency care provider may arrange tests for Hepatitis B, Hepatitis C and HIV infection in the donor. - Enter the needle stick injury into the Damstra system